Survey: Athletic directors bracing for financial crisis - WHIZ News

 Some schools are already taking steps to deal with this year’s shortfalls.

-Iowa State has announced a one-year, temporary pay reduction for coaches and certain staff to save more than $3 million.
-The school will also suspend bonuses for coaches for a year to save another $1 million.
+Trying to make up $5 million in lost revenue from basketball tournament cancellations, Iowa State has announced a one-year, temporary pay reduction for coaches and certain staff to save more than $3 million.
+The school will also suspend bonuses for coaches for a year to save an additional $1 million.

-“So much has changed in the world in a very short time,” athletic director Jamie Pollard said in an open letter to Cyclones fans.
-“It is even more daunting to realize our world will keep changing at a rapid pace for the foreseeable future.”
+“I’ve talked to many of my peers and they want to do what we just did,” Iowa State athletic director Jamie Pollard said Friday.

 Wyoming athletic director Tom Burman announced on Twitter he would be reducing his salary by 10% through Dec.
 31.